Opportunistic Infection | Preferred Therapy | Alternative Therapy | Other Comments | |

 Prednisone Doses (Beginning as Early as Possible and Within 72 Hours of PCP Therapy) (AI)

-Late-Latent Disease (>1 year or of Unknown Duration, and No Signs of Neurosyphilis)
+Late-Latent Disease (>1 Year) or of Unknown Duration

 Late-Stage (Tertiary–Cardiovascular or Gummatous Disease)

-Late-Latent Disease (>1 year or of Unknown Duration, and No Signs of Neurosyphilis) For penicillin-allergic patients
+Late-Latent Disease (>1 Year) or of Unknown Duration For Penicillin-Allergic patients

 Neurosyphilis